 A successful budget is rarely a one-and-done proposition.
 As your income, expenses, and/or financial goals change, it’s a good idea to revisit your budget and make adjustments.

 You may want to check in on your budget every six to 12 months to reflect on your budgeting journey.
 How well is your budget working to advance your goals?
 Is it still relevant to your life?
 Maybe you’re spending more in certain categories and less in others.
-Perhaps you can siphon off a bit more to savings each month and reach your goals faster.
+Perhaps you can siphon off a bit more in automatic savings each month and reach your goals faster.
 Picking up changes in your financial habits can help ensure that your budget reflects your current priorities.

 The Takeaway

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2025 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 The SoFi Bank Debit Mastercard® is issued by SoFi Bank, N.A., pursuant to license by Mastercard International Incorporated and can be used everywhere Mastercard is accepted.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.